 ‘We are enormously grateful to the tens of thousands of people who have given their time and donated plasma and to the hundreds of colleagues who have worked incredibly hard over many months.
 We can be incredibly proud of what we have achieved together.
 NHSBT has helped deliver the largest ever randomised control trial of convalescent plasma.
 This world leading trial could only be completed because of the immense professionalism, expertise and hard work of NHSBT colleagues and partners.’

-The preliminary results of the convalescent plasma comparison were published on MedRxiv on 10 March 2021.
+The results of the convalescent plasma comparison were published in The Lancet on 14 May 2021.

 For further information or interviews with the chief investigators, please contact Dr Caroline Wood, email@example.com.